Home > Outdoor

 We’ve all seen it — the dome tent at the campground with the blue tarp draped over the top.
 Don’t be like that guy.
 The basic function of a tent is to protect you from the elements.
 Many rainflies can be peeled back for a night view.
 Some tents, like Sea to Summit’s Ikos, allow for multiple different rainfly configurations (or “modes”).

-Pro tip: If you expect to spend several days in a tent, consider the color.
-Sunflower yellows will be more cheery for your disposition than blues.
+Pro tip: Consider the color if you expect to spend several days in a tent.
+Sunflower yellows will be more cheery for your disposition than dark blues.

 Setting up the exterior